Frequently Asked Questions

 What is a Herm-Sprenger Prong?

 A prong collar is a dynamic training collar that allows communication with your dog using evenly distributed light pressure around their neck.
-As opposed to flat collars (that don’t evenly distribute leash and collar pressure) and harnesses (which lack in the way of precise communication), a properly introduced and appropriately used Herm-Sprenger collar provides an effective and safe way to communicate with your dog.
+As opposed to flat collars (that don’t evenly distribute leash and collar pressure and may damage the trachia) and harnesses (which lack in the way of precise communication), a properly introduced and appropriately used Herm-Sprenger collar provides an effective and safe way to communicate with your dog.